chxmxii/chxmxii.github.io/content/posts/post11.txt.md

 + Note:
   + You might need to install some plugins and restart Jenkins service.
 So, we recommend clicking on Restart Jenkins when installation is complete and no jobs are running on plugin installation/update page i.e update centre.
 Also, in case Jenkins UI gets stuck when Jenkins service restarts in the back end, please make sure to refresh the UI page.
   + Do not immediately click on Finish button if you have restarted the Jenkins service, please wait for Jenkins login page to come back before finishing your task.
-  + For these kind of scenarios that required changes to be done from a web UI, please take screenshots of your work so that you can share the same with us for review purpose (in case your task is marked incomplete or failed).
-You may also consider using a screen recording software such as loom.com to record and share your work.

 ###### Solution
 + ``` M